techScript-roshan/DCS/docs/Files/design-philosophies/index.md

 * To fully probabilistic approaches (Reliability-based design)

 Each step required deeper mathematical sophistication, from simple elastic theory to nonlinear plastic theory, and finally to probability and statistics.
 International and Indian standards reflect this progression, with current research pointing towards full adoption of reliability-based methods in the future.

----

-Would you like me to also add a **table comparing codes with their year/version and corresponding design philosophy**, so that the timeline is easier to see at a glance?